klaytn/klaytn-pre-cypress-setup-workshop/content/10_Klaytn_Installation/30_Klaytn_Package_Installation.md

 {{< /highlight >}}

 {{% notice note %}}
-it is recommended that the uncompressed directory kcn-linux-amd64/bin path should be added to the environment variable $PATH to run the kcn and kcnd globally.
-As an example,
+it is recommended that decompress directory kcn-linux-amd64/bin path should be added to the environment variable $PATH to run the kcn and kcnd globally.
 {{% /notice %}}
 {{< line_break >}}
+>As an example,

 {{< highlight html >}}
 $ export PATH=$PATH:~/downloaded/path/kcn-linux-amd64/bin
 {{< /highlight >}}